Gadgets add complexity to brutal bank layoffs

 “People are handed these gadgets and tools...and it becomes entrenched in their way of being,” said Michael Sinclair of the City Psychology Group.
 “It’s what they do at night times, and it’s about ‘who am I’.”

-The lack of a human connection in banking redundancies can add to the problem, he said, as does the stigma attached to seeking counseling, which can be seen as a weakness.
+The lack of a human connection in banking redundancies can add to the problem, he said, as does the stigma attached to seeking counselling, which can be seen as a weakness.

 But the large scale of redundancies at banks and their frequency, correlated to cycles of rising and falling markets, make it unlikely they will be handled any differently, despite efforts to give employees and managers more training to cope since the 2008 financial crisis.